Ceasing Practice

 Pursuant to section 27(3) Legal Profession Act, every lawyer shall notify the Registrar, Supreme Court and Council of the Law Society within one (1) week of any change of particulars referred to in section 27(1) or with respect to the status of his practising certificate, including cessation of practice.

 A Notice of Change of Particulars can only be submitted through the eLitigation account of the individual lawyer.
-For details please refer to the Supreme Court’s website.
+You may refer to the comprehensive step-by-step guide found on eLitigation’s Reference Centre (in the dropdown box Quick Filing Guides > Notice of Change) to file an NOC application.

 2. Accountant’s Report